Alicepinch/roots-cafe/README.md

 ### Other tools used

 - Procreate - Used to create the "Cafe Name" logo
-- Font awesome - Used for the logos in the Visit us section
+- Font awesome - Used for the logos in the Visit us section and homepage.
 - Google fonts - To import "Overpass and Raleway" to be used across the website
 - Bootstrap - To help with creating a responsive website using their grid system and code used for Navigation and carousel
 - Balsamiq - To create the wireframes for Desktop, Tablet and Phone.
 - Gimp - Used to resize images
+- Tinypng - Ran all images through tinypng to compress them
-- W3Schools
+- W3Schools - for small code questions throughout my project
-- Stackoverflow
+- Stackoverflow -
 - [Canva](https://www.canva.com/colors/color-palette-generator/) - Used to create the colour pallet

 ## Testing